imotepe/springWebApp/demo/docs/api.md

 Customers now carry an orgId attribute.
 Platform administrators must provide it when creating a customer; organization-scoped users always write to (and can only read from) their own organization.

+- Customer interactions (`Customer.interactions`) record the `createdBy` field as the user id of the creator.
+The API fills this automatically from the authenticated user when missing.

 ## Organizations (`/api/organizations`)

 Standard CRUD (GET collection, GET item, POST, PUT, DELETE).
 Organizations reference addresses, schedule configs, etc. Validation ensures type names exist.